interactive-cookbook/recipe-generation/README.md

 ## AMR Graphs

 In order to read an AMR graph in penman notation from a file or write it to a file, the [penman library](https://github.com/goodmami/penman/) is used.
 The main part of the project, however, works with [networkX](https://networkx.org/documentation/stable/index.html) graph objects.
-The conversions between penman and networkX graphs of the AMRs are done using the functions from the (conversion script)[https://github.com/interactive-cookbook/recipe-generation/blob/main/amr_processing/penman_networkx_conversions.py].
+The conversions between penman and networkX graphs of the AMRs are done using the functions from the [conversion script](https://github.com/interactive-cookbook/recipe-generation/blob/main/amr_processing/penman_networkx_conversions.py).
 The networkX AMR graphs have the following attributes: